Client Retention Marketing for Financial Advisors

 How often should a financial adviser proactively contact clients?

 At minimum, a meaningful touchpoint every quarter beyond the annual review is required to sustain retention.
 This does not mean quarterly meetings: it means a phone call with a specific point relevant to that client's situation, a brief written update tied to a tax or regulatory change, or a check-in ahead of a known life event.
 Advisers who systematise this contact through a client communication calendar retain clients significantly longer than those who rely on clients to initiate contact.
+The same proactive-contact discipline is central to how UK insurance brokers and IFAs build their book of business over the long term.

 About the Author